Sumico/ttp/docs/source/Groups/Attributes.rst

    * - `input`_
      - Used to provide the name of input tag or OS path string to files location that needs to be parsed by this group
    * - `default`_
-     - Contains default value that should be set to all variables
+     - Contains default value that should be set for all variables if nothing been matched
    * - `method`_
      - Indicates parsing method, supported values are *group* or *table*
    * - `output`_